In this tutorial you will be given the following:

 - Schedule a month in advance a professionally administered fluid (culture-fair) IQ test such as the Raven Advanced Progressive Matrices (RAPM) or the Cattell Culture Fair III IQ test with a local psychologist or educationalist.
 Alternatively, inquire with your local Mensa society whether you can take a ‘culture fair’ Admission test.
 Culture fair tests are essentially fluid intelligence tests.

 - Leading up to your qualifying IQ test, commit to training your IQ problem solving strategies.
 Practice on fluid intelligence IQ tests, such as found here on SmartKit.
-Our HighIQPro brain training software also incorporates systematic tutorials on problem solving skills and strategies, designed by cognitive scientists.
+The i3 IQ augmentation software also incorporates systematic tutorials on problem solving skills and strategies, designed by cognitive scientists.

 - There are other lifestyle practices you can adopt over this period to increase your IQ.
 These include regular exercise, a brain-optimizing diet and unbroken, regular sleep.

-- After completing the HighIQPro training program, allow for at least two days before taking the qualifying IQ test.
+- After completing the i3 training program if you have chosen it, allow for at least two days before taking the qualifying IQ test.

 - Take the official test.

 Full Scale IQ Test Strategy